Mauin/RxFingerprint/README.md

-# RxFingerprint: Android Fingerprint Authentication and Encryption in RxJava
+# RxFingerprint: Android Fingerprint Authentication and Encryption in RxJava2

 RxFingerprint wraps the Android Fingerprint APIs (introduced in API 23) to authenticate your users and encrypt their data with their fingerprints!